ArturTelo/SpaceWarsGame/README.md

    - Keep track of the player's score, which increases each time an enemy invader is successfully destroyed.

 8. **Game Over:**
    - Implement a game-over condition.
-The game ends when the player's spaceship is hit by an enemy projectile and loses all its lives or when the enemy invaders reach the bottom of the screen.
+The game ends when the player's spaceship is hit by an enemy projectile and loses all its lives or all the enemies are destroyed by the player.

 10. **Graphics and Animation:**
     - Use graphics to represent the player's spaceship, enemy invaders, and projectiles.
-Implement animations for movements and explosions.
+Implement animations for movements.

 11. **Responsive Controls:**
     - Ensure smooth and responsive controls for the player's spaceship, allowing easy navigation and shooting.